tanghui315/speakr-app/docs/user-guide/transcripts.md

 You can regenerate the summary with different settings if needed, which is useful if you want to focus on different aspects of the content or if you've made significant edits to the transcription.
 When regenerating, you can temporarily adjust tags to apply different prompts without permanently changing the recording's categorization.

+## Event Extraction

+When event extraction is enabled in your account settings, Speakr automatically identifies calendar-worthy events from your recordings during the summary generation process.
+This feature intelligently detects meetings, deadlines, appointments, and other time-sensitive items mentioned in your conversations.

+### Viewing Extracted Events

+After a recording is processed with event extraction enabled, an Events tab appears in the right panel if any events were detected.
+The tab shows a clean list of identified events, each displaying the event title, date, time, and description extracted from the conversation.
+Events are automatically parsed with intelligent date recognition that understands relative references like "next Tuesday" or "in two weeks" based on the recording date.

+### Exporting to Calendar

+Each extracted event can be exported as an ICS file that's compatible with virtually any calendar application including Google Calendar, Outlook, Apple Calendar, and Thunderbird.
+Simply click the download button next to any event to save it as a calendar file.
+The ICS file includes the event title, date and time, and a description with context from the recording.
+When no specific time is mentioned in the conversation, events default to 9 AM to ensure they appear prominently in your calendar.

+### Enabling Event Extraction

+Event extraction can be toggled on or off in your Account Settings under the Custom Prompts tab.
+When enabled, the system adds event extraction instructions to your summary prompt, asking the AI to identify calendar-worthy items during summary generation.
+This feature works with any LLM provider configured in your system and adapts to different conversation styles, from formal meetings to casual discussions.
+The quality of event extraction depends on the AI model being used, with more advanced models providing better detection of nuanced scheduling references.

 ## Interactive Chat

 The Chat tab provides an AI assistant that can answer questions about your recording.
 This feature is particularly powerful for long recordings where finding specific information might be time-consuming.